MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/console/index.md

 ![Analytics console button](analytics-console-button.png)

-After navigating to the Analytics console, a dashboard appears (but with no data).
+After navigating to the Analytics Console, a dashboard appears.
+If a client application has already sent logs and analytics data to the server, the relevant reports are populated.

 ![Analytics console](analytics-console.png)

 ## Dashboard
-In Dashboard you can review collected analytics data related to: application crashes, application sessions, and server processing time.
+In the **Dashboard** panel, you can review collected analytics data related to: application crashes, application sessions, and server processing time.
 Additionally you can create custom charts as well as manage alerts.

 ## Apps
-In Apps you can review in-depth analytics data related to: usage and devices (such as total device and app sessions, active users, app usage, new devices, model usage and operating system), as well as crash-related data.
+In the **Apps** panel, you can review in-depth analytics data related to: usage and devices (such as total device and app sessions, active users, app usage, new devices, model usage and operating system), as well as crash-related data.
 Search through client logs for specific apps and devices.

 ## Infrastructure
-In Infrastructure you can review analytics data related to: session processing time, average request size, server requests, network requests, adapters response time, procedure response time and size and adapters usage, as well as push notifications data such as notification requests and per mediator.
+In the **Infrastructure** panel you can review analytics data related to: session processing time, average request size, server requests, network requests, adapters response time, procedure response time and size and adapters usage, as well as push notifications data such as notification requests and per mediator.
 You can also search through server logs.

 > Learn more in the [Analytics Workflows](../workflows/) tutorial.

 ## Analytics Features

 ### App Analytics
-You can view App Session charts and App Usage charts to find out which app is being used most by your users.
+You can view App Session charts and App Usage charts to find out which app is being used most frequently by your users.

 ### Built-in Analytics
 When you use the MobileFirst client SDK together with the MobileFirst Server, analytics data automatically gets collected for any request that your app makes to the MobileFirst Server.
 Basic device metadata gets collected and reported to the MobileFirst Analytics Server.